Stocks climb back after steep slide on Fed, Ukraine jitters

 AP Business Writers

-A late-day buying spree pushed the benchmark S&P 500 index to a 0.3% gain after pulling it out of so-called correction territory — a drop of 10% or more from its recent high.
+A late-day buying spree pushed the S&P 500 to a 0.3% gain after pulling out of so-called correction territory — a drop of 10% or more from its recent high.

 “We’re in this wait-and-see mode, which is almost the most uncomfortable place to be, so I think the market is really grappling with that,” said Lindsey Bell, chief markets and money strategist at Ally Invest.